andrew/ultimate-awesome/README.md

 - [awesome-move](https://github.com/MystenLabs/awesome-move) - Code and content from the Move community.
 - [bots](https://github.com/hackerkid/bots) -  :zap: Tools for building bots.
 - [awesome-neuroscience](https://github.com/analyticalmonk/awesome-neuroscience) - A curated list of awesome neuroscience libraries, software and any content related to the domain.
+- [Blockchain-Development-Resources](https://github.com/frankiefab100/Blockchain-Development-Resources) - The contents of this repository will help you launch a career in Blockchain development.
+How to deploy Smart contracts on Ethereum, build DApps, DeFi, DAO, NFT and Token protocol.
 - [awesome-lite-websites](https://github.com/mdibaiee/awesome-lite-websites) - A list of awesome lightweight websites without all the bloat.
 - [awesome-document-understanding](https://github.com/tstanislawek/awesome-document-understanding) - A curated list of resources for Document Understanding (DU) topic.
 - [Awesome-web3-Security](https://github.com/Anugrahsr/Awesome-web3-Security) - A curated list of web3Security materials and resources For Pentesters and Bug Hunters.